-3.7.
+4.7.
 Adequate testing capacity for SARS-CoV-2 infection on board or in cooperation with shore-based laboratories

-Before starting journeys, arrangements should be made to ensure that cruise ships have adequate laboratory diagnostic testing capacity for SARS-CoV-2 on board and/or through arrangements with shore side laboratories, to be used when a passenger or crew member is suspected of being infected, or as part of routine testing of passengers and crew (3).
-Arrangements should be made between the cruise line and laboratories ashore to ensure that RT-PCR tests can be organised and conducted ashore.
-Adequate supplies on board for conducting rapid diagnostic testing or NAAT5 should be ensured (5).
-Medical staff on board
+Before starting journeys, arrangements should be made to ensure that cruise ships have adequate laboratory diagnostic testing capacity for SARS-CoV-2 on board and/or through arrangements with shore side laboratories, to be used when a passenger or crew member is suspected of being infected, or as part of routine testing of passengers and crew (5).
+Arrangements should be made between the cruise line and laboratories ashore to ensure that RT-PCR tests can be organised and conducted ashore when needed, unless if the competent authority at the port of call has undertaken the responsibility to provide/arrange laboratory support.
+Adequate supplies on board for conducting rapid diagnostic testing or NAAT should be ensured (7).
+Medical staff on board should be trained in sample collection and field laboratory testing performance would need to be verified.
+Laboratory performance needs to be assured in accordance with national regulations and international professional standards for medical laboratory services.
+The ECDC guidelines for clinical specimens' collection and testing should be followed (8).